AamuApp/aamu-blog/content/posts/aamuapp-tasks-feature-overview/index.md

 directAnswer: "An overview of Aamu.app Tasks for project work, assignments, dates, reminders, comments, linked context, AI-assisted follow-up, and the Tasks API."
 contentType: "how-to"
 audience: "developers and technical teams"
+faq: [{"question":"What is Aamu.app Tasks?","answer":"An overview of Aamu.app Tasks for project work, assignments, dates, reminders, comments, linked context, AI-assisted follow-up, and the Tasks API."},{"question":"Who is Aamu.app Tasks for?","answer":"This guide is intended for developers and technical teams."},{"question":"What does this guide explain?","answer":"It explains the main concepts, setup, and practical workflow for aamu.app tasks."}]

 ShowToc: false